freqtrade/freqtrade/docs/installation.md

 ## Installation with Conda (Miniconda or Anaconda)

 Freqtrade can also be installed with Miniconda or Anaconda.
-Conda (Miniconda or Anaconda) would automatically prepare and manage the extensive library-dependencies of the Freqtrade program.
+Conda will automatically prepare and manage the extensive library-dependencies of the Freqtrade program.

 ##### What is Conda?